draven4s/movieesAPI/README.md

 # The backend movies API.
 This project uses EntityFramework and MYSQL to save data.
 So you need to host a MYSQL database if you want to run it.
 SQL file is attached in the repository.
+The connection string can be found in /Contexts/MovieDbContext.cs

 ## What it can do already:
   1. Get's the data from external API, if the data already doesn't exist in the database.